-To work together effectively in a large, diverse and open community, we have a few ground rules that we expect everyone to adhere to, be it FPF staff and board members, volunteers and event attendees; mentors, veterans, novices, or those seeking help and guidance.
+To work together effectively in a large, diverse and open community, we have a few ground rules that we expect everyone to adhere to when they work with us on open source projects.

 Be friendly and patient.

 Be welcoming.
 We strive to be a workplace that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

 Be kind and considerate.
 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.
 Remember that we work with people as part of an international community, so you might not be communicating in someone else's primary language.

 Be respectful.
 Not all of us will agree all the time, but disagreement is no excuse for poor behavior or poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a workplace where people feel uncomfortable or threatened is not a productive one.
 Freedom of the Press Foundation staff should be respectful when dealing with other staff as well as with people outside the Foundation, such as clients, outside contributors, and the SecureDrop community.
 Avoid making assumptions, e.g., about people’s gender identity, preferred pronoun, willingness to be photographed, etc.—when in doubt, ask at the right moment.

 Harassment, public or private, is unacceptable and won’t be tolerated.
 This includes but is not limited to: